About Pre-Camp Programs

 At Hale, every camper takes the bus!
 Our Summer Camps gladly provide bus service with stops in Brookline, Dedham, Dover, Hyde Park, Jamaica Plain, Medfield, Milton, Needham, Newton, Norwood, Roslindale, Walpole, Wellesley, West Roxbury, and Westwood.
 To reduce traffic and enhance safety, regular drop-offs and pick-ups are not permitted on site.
 A local bus stop is available for campers whose parents or guardians wish to drive them to Westwood.

-Pre-Camp Programs offer limited bus service: The Yellow, Green, and Purple buses run during Pre-Camp; other routes are not available during Pre-Camp.
+Pre-Camp Programs offer limited bus service: The Yellow, Green, and Orange buses run during Pre-Camp; other routes are not available during Pre-Camp.
+Bus registration must be completed after you enroll in Pre-Camp, and no later than May 1, 2025.

 A camp staff member accompanies each bus for the duration of its route and ensures your camper’s safe journey to and from camp each day.
 Please note that you or an authorized adult must meet your camper at your designated bus stop each afternoon.
 Buses serve campers during regular camp hours (8:45 AM–3:45 PM).
 Hale does not offer an extended day option.
 Please ensure your camper’s transportation plans account for timely pick-up.